BuongiornoTexas/rsrtools/README.rst

 a.
 Start Rocksmith.

 b.
-At the Select Profile Menu, click New Profile, name the profile and go through setup (the setup step can't be avoided unfortunately).
+At the Select Profile Menu, click New Profile, name the profile and go through set up (the set up step can't be avoided unfortunately).

-Command line workflow summary
+Command line work flow summary
 =============================

-Repeating an important warning: **Don't run this package at the same time as  Rocksmith is running.** You'll end up crossing the save files and obody will be happy (mostly you though).
+Repeating an important warning: **Don't run this package at the same time as  Rocksmith is running.** You'll end up crossing the save files and nobody will be happy (mostly you though).

 Preliminaries